NSO-developer/nso-gitbook/development/introduction-to-automation/actions.md

 }
 ```

 The first thing to notice in the code is that, just like services use a service point, actions use an `actionpoint`.
 It is denoted by the `tailf:actionpoint` statement and tells NSO to execute a callback registered to this name.
-As discussed, the callback mechanism allows you to provide custom action implementation.
+The callback mechanism allows you to provide custom action implementation.

 Correspondingly, your code needs to register a callback to this action point, by calling the `register_action()`, as demonstrated here: